RafaelChefe/toy_robot/README.md

 * The table is passed along to the commands when needed, and it's responsible for checking if a position is valid or not.
 If we need, say, a flying robot that moves in a three-dimensional space instead of a 2D table, it would be easy to implement it.

 * The Commander class takes a string, parses it and return the appropriate command.
 The command string can come from anywhere.
-As it is, the commands are read from the stdinput, but it the same class could be used to read commands from a text file, or from web API.
+As it is, the commands are read from the stdinput, but the same class could be used to read commands from a text file, or from web API.